wix/stylable/packages/cli/README.md

 ```

 ### Build source stylesheets to JavaScript modules
-To transform your project stylesheets to target JavaScript modules containing the transformed source files, you must provide the `indexFile` paramter with an empty string.
+To transform your project stylesheets to target JavaScript modules containing the transformed source files, you must provide the `indexFile` parameter with an empty string.

 ```sh
 $ stc --srcDir="./src" --outDir="./dist"